shubhamoli/deutsch-lernen/Deutsch lernen - Niveau A1/5-Prepositions.md

 Prepositions (in German: _Präpositionen_) are essential elements in German grammar that indicate relationships between various elements in a sentence.
 They often express location, direction, time, manner, and other relationships.

-At this point in time, we will only learn about preposition used to express location/direction.
+At this point in time, we will only learn about preposition used to express location/direction (Prepositions of place).

 We usually answer the question "wo?" with one of the nine two-case prepositions.
 These prepositions can take either the dative or the accusative case, hence the name "two-case preposition.”